OpenEvalProject/evals/manuscripts/elife-74740/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02pttbw34 Department of Molecular and Cellular Biology, Baylor College of Medicine Houston United States
+1. Department of Molecular and Cellular Biology, Baylor College of Medicine Houston United States ([ROR:02pttbw34](https://ror.org/02pttbw34))
-2. https://ror.org/04a9tmd77 Departments of Medicine and Pharmacological Sciences and Center for translational Medicine and Pharmacology, Icahn School of Medicine at Mount Sinai New York United States
+2. Departments of Medicine and Pharmacological Sciences and Center for translational Medicine and Pharmacology, Icahn School of Medicine at Mount Sinai New York United States ([ROR:04a9tmd77](https://ror.org/04a9tmd77))
-3. https://ror.org/04byxyr05 Molecular Genomics Core, Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health Bethesda United States
+3. Molecular Genomics Core, Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health Bethesda United States ([ROR:04byxyr05](https://ror.org/04byxyr05))
-4. https://ror.org/03d1wq758 Center for Clinical and Translational Research, Maine Medical Center Research Institute Scarborough United States
+4. Center for Clinical and Translational Research, Maine Medical Center Research Institute Scarborough United States ([ROR:03d1wq758](https://ror.org/03d1wq758))
-5. https://ror.org/05cf8a891 Departments of Biochemistry and Systems and Computational Biology, Albert Einstein College of Medicine Bronx United States
+5. Departments of Biochemistry and Systems and Computational Biology, Albert Einstein College of Medicine Bronx United States ([ROR:05cf8a891](https://ror.org/05cf8a891))

 † Corresponding author

 ## Abstract

 MAF1, a key repressor of RNA polymerase (pol) III-mediated transcription, has been shown to promote mesoderm formation in vitro.
 Here, we show that MAF1 plays a critical role in regulating osteoblast differentiation and bone mass.
-Global deletion of MAF1 ( Maf1 mice) produced a high bone mass phenotype.
-However, osteoblasts isolated from -/- Maf1 mice showed reduced osteoblastogenesis ex vivo.
-Therefore, we determined the phenotype of mice overexpressing MAF1 in cells from the mesenchymal lineage ( -/- Prx1 -Cre;LSL- MAF1 mice).
+Global deletion of MAF1 (Maf1-/- mice) produced a high bone mass phenotype.
+However, osteoblasts isolated from Maf1-/- mice showed reduced osteoblastogenesis ex vivo.
+Therefore, we determined the phenotype of mice overexpressing MAF1 in cells from the mesenchymal lineage (Prx1-Cre;LSL-MAF1 mice).
 These mice showed increased bone mass.
 Ex vivo, cells from these mice showed enhanced osteoblastogenesis concordant with their high bone mass phenotype.
-Thus, the high bone mass phenotype in Maf1 mice is likely due to confounding effects from the global absence of MAF1.
+Thus, the high bone mass phenotype in Maf1-/- mice is likely due to confounding effects from the global absence of MAF1.
 MAF1 overexpression promoted osteoblast differentiation of ST2 cells while MAF1 downregulation inhibited differentiation, indicating MAF1 enhances osteoblast formation.
 However, other perturbations used to repress RNA pol III transcription, inhibited osteoblast differentiation.
 However, decreasing RNA pol III transcription through these perturbations enhanced adipogenesis in ST2 cells.
 RNA-seq analyzed the basis for these opposing actions on osteoblast differentiation.
 The different modalities used to perturb RNA pol III transcription resulted in distinct gene expression changes, indicating that this transcription process is highly sensitive and triggers diverse gene expression programs and phenotypic outcomes.
 Specifically, MAF1 induced genes known to promote osteoblast differentiation.
 Furthermore, genes that are induced during osteoblast differentiation displayed codon bias.
-Together, these results reveal a novel role for MAF1 and RNA pol III-mediated transcription in osteoblast fate determination, differentiation, and bone mass regulation. -/-
+Together, these results reveal a novel role for MAF1 and RNA pol III-mediated transcription in osteoblast fate determination, differentiation, and bone mass regulation.

 ## Introduction